Ansar al-Islam in Kurdistan: Links to al-Qaeda

 One of Ansar al-Islam's leaders, Abu Abdullah al-Shafi'i, was trained by al-Qaeda during his stay in Afghanistan.
 Another early leading figure of Ansar al-Islam, Abu Abd al-Rahman, who was killed in October 2001, was convicted by the U.S. of ties to al-Qaeda.
-In a report dated July 31, 2002, the U.S. Defense Intelligence Agency concluded that "Ansar al-Islam is an independent organization that receives assistance from al-Qaeda, but is not a branch of the group."
+In a report dated 31 July 2002, the U.S. Defense Intelligence Agency concluded that "Ansar al-Islam is an independent organization that receives assistance from al-Qaeda, but is not a branch of the group."

 In early 2003, less than 10 percent of individuals in Ansar al-Islam were both Taliban and al-Qaeda members.
 This, and the information about Shafi'i and Abd al-Rahman, led Colin Powell in January 2003 to claim that ties between Ansar al-Islam and al-Qaeda exist, and that the U.S. was preparing to unveil new evidence of it.

-Mullah Krekar in January 2003 denied links of Ansar with al-Qaeda.
-U.S. terrorism expert Rohan Gunaratna, who supported Krekar against the claims that Ansar al-Islam had ties to Saddam Hussein, confirmed that Ansar al-Islam had ties to al-Qaeda.
-"Ansar al-Islam has links with al-Qaeda.
+Rohan Gunaratna stated that "Ansar al-Islam has links with al-Qaeda.
 In fact, it is an associate group of al-Qaeda".
-In March–April 2003, Mullah Krekar again protested against such links, and said to newspaper Al-Hayat that he had contacts with the American government prior to 11 September 2001, and possessed "irrefutable evidence against the Americans" and that he was "prepared to release it" if the U.S. made more claims of him being "linked to terrorism".
+Mullah Krekar in January 2003 denied having links with al-Qaeda.
+In March–April 2003, Mullah Krekar again protested against such links, and said to newspaper Al-Hayat that he had ties with the United States government prior to the September 11 attacks, and that he had "irrefutable evidence against the Americans", which he was "prepared to release it" if the United States continued accusing him of being "linked to terrorism".

 Designation as a terrorist organization

 Leadership

 Ansar al-Islam's first leader was Abu Abdullah al-Shafi'i, until shortly after 11 September 2001.
 Mullah Krekar in 2001 replaced Shafi'i as leader of Ansar al-Islam, and Shafi'i became his deputy.

-On December 15, 2011 Ansar al-Islam announced a new leader, Abu Hashim al Ibrahim.
-A post about the group was published on Twitter in November 2015, by Abu al-Waleed al-Salafi, stated that "a number of leaders of the group, including Abu Hashim Al Ibrahim, the emir of the group, were arrested in early 2014"; the article does not mention a new leader.